Annual events – Oxford & Cambridge Boat Race

 The race starts at Putney Bridge, and some would argue it’s the only place to be, because you witness all the build up, and the coin toss, but it does get very crowded.
 Waterside pubs such as the Blue Anchor, the Dove and the Black Lion in Hammersmith are always heaving.

 The Bull’s Head in Barnes is a good spot, as is the Ship at Mortlake.
 In Chiswick you can pick a spot anywhere in Dukes Meadows and people bring picnics.
-Please don’t bring disposable plastics and please do take your rubbish home with you.
-There’s always a huge mess at the end of the Boat Race event and a lot of it ends up in the river.
+Please do not bring disposable plastics and please do take your rubbish home with you.
+There is always a huge mess at the end of the Boat Race event and a lot of it ends up in the river.

-The only places on the north shore open to the public for a pint are the Thames Tradesmen rowing club by Barnes Railway Bridge and The Pier House, Corney Reach Way, where Chiswick Pier Trust always puts on a party with a band and a bar, big TV screens to watch the start and finish of the race and a spectacular view of the river from the Surrey Bend to the Middlesex Bend.
+Every year Chiswick Pier Trust puts on a party with a band and a bar at The Pier House, Corney Reach Way.
+You can watch the start and finish of the races on big TV screens and rush out for a spectacular view of the river as the crews sweep past from the Surrey Bend to the Middlesex Bend.

 If you want to watch the finish, Chiswick Bridge is the place.